EE’s Wi-Fi Calling Reviewed: Make & Receive Phone Calls Over Wi-Fi

-Wi-Fi Calling is a new service from EE that allows you to make and receive phone calls using a wi-fi internet connection.
+Wi-Fi Calling is a service from EE that allows you to make and receive phone calls using a wi-fi internet connection.
 It means you’re finally able to use your phone as normal even in the places where you lack a mobile phone signal.

-Wi-Fi Calling is particularly useful for customers who have poor coverage at home.
-As it’s able to work on any wi-fi internet connection that’s sufficiently fast, you can also use the service when out and about.
-Customers in London can use Wi-Fi Calling whilst travelling on the Underground.
+Wi-Fi Calling is particularly useful for customers who have poor coverage at home or at work.
+As it can work on any wi-fi internet connection that’s sufficiently fast, you can also use the service when out and about.
+For instance, customers in London can use Wi-Fi Calling whilst travelling on the Underground.

 Whenever you’re using EE’s Wi-Fi Calling service, the network name displayed on your handset will be EE WiFiCall.

 At present, EE’s wi-fi calling service is available on the following compatible smartphones: